ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

 remote hostnames in this list.

 You are able to export this view to CSV and then remove duplicate hostnames to get a unique list of devices.
-For instance in this demo, I see a total of 59 unmanaged neighbors, but only 40 unique remote hostnames.
+For instance in this demo, we see a total of 59 unmanaged neighbors, but only 40 unique remote hostnames.

 #### Interfaces --> Connectivity matrix --> Unmanaged Neighbors Detail